MicrosoftDocs/visualstudio-docs/docs/modeling/code-generation-and-t4-text-templates.md

 In Visual Studio, a *T4 text template* is a mixture of text blocks and control logic that can generate a text file.
 The control logic is written as fragments of program code in [!INCLUDE[csprcs](../data-tools/includes/csprcs_md.md)] or [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)].
 In Visual Studio 2015 Update 2 and later, you can use C# version 6.0 features in T4 templates directives.
 The generated file can be text, such as a web page, or a resource file, or program source code in any language.

-For a domain-specific language(DSL), designed to express statements in a perticular problem space, learn how to [Generate Code from a Domain-Specific Language](../modeling/generating-code-from-a-domain-specific-language.md)
+For a domain-specific language(DSL), designed to express statements in a particular problem space, learn how to [Generate Code from a Domain-Specific Language](../modeling/generating-code-from-a-domain-specific-language.md)

 There are two kinds of T4 text templates: [run time](#run-time-t4-text-templates) and [design time](#design-time-t4-text-templates)